dev4press/gd-bbpress-tools/readme.txt

 Various updates and improvements.
 Several bug fixes.

 == Changelog ==
+= 3.5.1 (2024.05.14) =
+* Edit few more tweaks to the main JavaScript code
+* Edit various small updates to readme file
+* Fix missing semicolon in the JavaScript code

 = 3.5 (2024.04.28) =
 * New directive `Requires Plugin` added into main plugin file
 * New System requirements: PHP 7.4 or newer